exekube/exekube/docs/setup/gcp-gke.md

-# Setup an Exekube project on Google Cloud Platform
+# Setup a project space on Google Cloud Platform

 ## Requirements starting from zero